hyperifyio/gnd/docs/trim-syntax.md

 For example, to remove leading and trailing whitespace:

-  trim cleanedText "   Hello, Gendo!   "
+  $cleanedText trim "   Hello, Gendo!   "

 This produces `"Hello, Gendo!"` bound to `cleanedText`.

 To remove periods and exclamation marks:

-  trim cleanedText "!!!Warning!!!" ".!"
+  $cleanedText trim "!!!Warning!!!" ".!"

 This produces `"Warning"` bound to `cleanedText`.